 When a cliff is the only thing separating the road and that beautiful mass of Pacific blue, it's tough not to crank up the stereo and sing LA's praises.
 These scenic drives are a sports car's dream: winding roads, tight turns, beautiful beaches and clear skies.
-All along the coast, the drives take you through beach towns and palm trees while offering plenty of stops to take it all in.
+All along the coast, these drives take you through beach towns and past palm trees, while offering plenty of stops to take it all in.
 Don't forget to put the top down — you'll want people to know how much fun you're having.

 The Vehicle: A Porsche 911 Carrera convertible.
 Ray-Bans should be worn; plastic visors shouldn’t.